Six dead, buildings down as strongest tremor in decades rocks Albania

 Located along the Adriatic and Ionian Seas, between Greece and Macedonia, Albania experiences regular seismic activity.

 An earthquake with a magnitude of 5.6 shook the country on Sept.
 21, damaging around 500 houses and destroying some.
-The Defence Ministry had said it was the most powerful quake in Albania in the last 30 years. [nL5N26C0F8]
+The Defense Ministry had said it was the most powerful quake in Albania in the last 30 years.

 The Balkan nation is the poorest country in Europe, with an average income of less than a third of the European Union average, according to Eurostat data.